zephyrproject-rtos/zephyr/doc/kernel/synchronization/mutexes.rst

 to be unlocked.

-After locking a mutex, the thread may safely use the associated resource for as long as needed; however, it is considered good practise to hold the lock for as short a time as possible to avoid negatively impacting other threads that want to use the resource.
+After locking a mutex, the thread may safely use the associated resource for as long as needed; however, it is considered good practice to hold the lock for as short a time as possible to avoid negatively impacting other threads that want to use the resource.
 When the thread no longer needs the resource it must **unlock** the mutex to allow other threads to use the resource.